-Len Thom has spent most of his life living in Edmonton Strathcona.
-He was born in Edmonton and raised in the Fulton Place neighbourhood of Edmonton Strathcona.
+Len Thom has spent most of his life living in northern Alberta.
 He graduated from McNally High School and obtained a Bachelor of Arts degree from the University of Alberta.

 Public service has been an interest for Len since he was very young.
 The first political campaign he worked on was as an eleven year old.
 He rode his bicycle to campaign for Bill Yurko in Edmonton Gold Bar and helped elect the first Progressive Conservative government under Peter Lougheed.
 Len recalls that “Premier Lougheed was and is my strongest political influence.
 He was a conservative who was dynamic, progressive and inclusive.”
 At age 17 the Lougheed cabinet appointed Len to the board of the Alberta Alcohol and Drug Abuse Commission, where he served for ten years.
 “AADAC taught me the practical realities of how government worked and showed me the potential for public service to be a positive force in the lives of people.”

 For the last 25 years Len has practised law after obtaining a law degree from the University of Saskatchewan, the alma mater of Prime Minister John Diefenbaker.
-His law office is in a converted house in the heart of Old Strathcona where his practise focuses on family law, real estate and administrative law.
+His practise focuses on family law, real estate and administrative law.
 Part of Len’s practise has been to help establish recycling boards for tires, bottles and used oil products.
 “It’s not the glamorous side of environmental law, but it was good to make a contribution to a cleaner environment in a tangible way.”

-Len Thom is the former President of the Edmonton Gold Bar Progressive Conservative Association and serves on the Board of Directors of the Edmonton Strathcona Conservative Electoral District Association.
-He recently was President of the PCAA during the Unity Referendum and now sits on the Interim Board of the United Conservative Party as Vice-Chair.
+Len Thom is the former President of a PCAA Constituency Association and serves on the Board of Directors of the Edmonton Strathcona Conservative Electoral District Association as the candidate of record.
+In 2017 he was President of the provincial PCAA during the Unity Referendum.
+After helping found the United Conservative Party Jason Kenney appointed Len to the UCP Board, where he served as the first Vice Chair.